marklogic-community/grove-ml-gradle/README.md

-# Muir-ml-gradle
+# Grove-ml-gradle

-This MUIR app is meant to support configuration of MarkLogic databases, app-servers, users, roles, etc. It also supports deployment of application code, and import of content.
+This Grove app is meant to support configuration of MarkLogic databases, app-servers, users, roles, etc. It also supports deployment of application code, and import of content.

 ## System requirements